jdossgollin/2018-robust-adaptation-cyclical-risk/report-earths-future/reviewer-response.md

 Can you clarify which meaning you use?
 If the latter, perhaps the following would be more readable: Climate risk varies over the planned lifespan of a project.
 This can also be clarified in other locations of the paper, e.g. line 364 in the summary.

+> Thank you for your comment on the key points.
+Based on suggestions from both reviewers we have completely re-written the key points.

 ### Line comments